-This field indicates the status of synchronization that the AP is receiving as follows:
+This field indicates the status of synchronization as follows:

 - Generating sync indicates that the module is set to generate the sync pulse. - Receiving Sync indicates that the module is set to receive a sync pulse from an outside source and is receiving the pulse. - ERROR: No Sync Pulse indicates that the module is set to receive a sync pulse from an outside source and is not receiving the pulse.